whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Glossybox-Subscription-Box-October-2015-Review.md

 <DD>Full Size 0.17 oz., Value $17.50</DD>
 </DL>

 <p>Red lips are très chic, this is a fact.
-Personally it reminds me of Paris and Moulin Rouge and since I'll be going to Europe at the end of this month, I will totally be using this while I'm there.</p>
+Personally it reminds me of Paris and Moulin Rouge and since I'll be going to Europe at the end of this month, I will totally be using this while I'm there.
+It will brighten up any winter day =)</p>

 <p>The color is bright red and it has a slight scent of Cherry.
 Application is smooth and glossy as you would expect.
 What a great French lip gloss to include, definitely a keeper and so happy to have this.</p>